Josefov (Sokolov District): Administrative division

+Etymology

+The village was named in honour of its founder, Count Josef von Auersperg.

 Geography

 Josefov is located about 6 km northwest of Sokolov and 19 km west of Karlovy Vary.
 It lies in the southwestern part of the Ore Mountains.
+The highest point is at 578 m above sea level.
 The municipality is situated on the right bank of the Svatava River, which forms the eastern municipal border.

 History

 History of the area is connected with the Hartenberg Castle, which was probably built in 1196.
 The village of Josefov was founded in 1833 by Count Josef von Auersperg.

+Demographics

+Transport

+Josefov is located on the railway line Sokolov–Kraslice.
+There are two stations serving the municipality: Hřebeny and Luh nad Svatavou.

 Sights

 The most important monument of the municipality is the ruins of the Hartenberg Castle.
 It is open to the public.